Percy MacKenzie: Early life and first-class cricket

-Second World War service
+Second World War and later life

-With the onset of the Second World War, MacKenzie fought with the Royal Air Force Volunteer Reserve, where by 1943 he was a twice decorated squadron leader.
-Mackenzie became the first professional cricketer to be awarded the Distinguished Service Order (those cricketers awarded the DSO in prior conflicts were regarded as amateurs).
-Additionally in 1942, MacKenzie was awarded the Distinguished Flying Cross.
+With the beginning of the Second World War in September 1939 and the subsequent suspension of cricket during war, MacKenzie's first-class career came to an abrupt end.
+He initially served in the Royal Air Force Volunteer Reserve (RAFVR) as a flight sergeant, before being made an emergency commission to the rank of pilot officer in January 1942.
+In May 1942, he was awarded the Distinguished Flying Cross, with his citation in the London Gazette reading:

-The London Gazette dated 26 May 1942 said of MacKenzie:

-"Pilot Officer Mackenzie, who is in the RAFVR, has completed many sorties first as a navigator and later as group captain against heavily defended targets which have included Hamburg, Kiel and Essen.
-On all occasions, often in very bad weather with intense enemy opposition, by his determined efforts and skilful airmanship he has located and bombed all his targets successfully."
+Pilot Officer Mackenzie, who is in the RAFVR, has completed many sorties first as a navigator and later as captain against heavily defended targets which have included Hamburg, Kiel and Essen.
+On all occasions, often in very bad weather with intense enemy opposition, by his determined efforts and skilful airmanship he has located and bombed all his targets successfully.

-MacKenzie was awarded his DSO in 1943 for successfully bringing back a damaged Lancaster bomber following a raid over Berlin.
-The London Gazette dated 23 February 1943 reported:
+He was promoted to the war substantive rank of flight lieutenant in November 1942.
+Whilst flying with No. 83 Squadron RAF in January 1943, he successfully piloted a damaged Lancaster bomber back to England following a raid over Berlin.
+For this action, Mackenzie became the first professional cricketer to be awarded the Distinguished Service Order (DSO) (those cricketers awarded the DSO in prior conflicts were regarded as amateurs).
+His DSO citation in the London Gazette read:

 Since being awarded the DFC, Acting Flight Lieutenant Mackenzie has participated in numerous successful sorties.
 One night in Jan 1943 he piloted an aircraft detailed to attack Berlin.
 Whilst crossing the coast on his homeward flight his aircraft was subjected to heavy and accurate anti-aircraft fire.
 Two of his aircraft's engines were damaged and rendered unserviceable.
 Height was lost but, although faced with a 300-mile flight over the sea, Flight Lieutenant Mackenzie continued his homeward journey.
 When halfway across the water a third engine became overheated.
 The aircraft was now down to 600 feet and the situation appeared hopeless, but Flight Lieutenant Mackenzie, displaying grim determination, flew on at this height and eventually reached this country where he landed his damaged aircraft.
 By his high courage and superb skill, this officer was undoubtedly responsible for the safe return of his aircraft and its crew.

-Shortly afterward, MacKenzie was promoted to squadron leader and then later in the war moved to training duties.
+In July 1943, he was promoted to squadron leader, and having completed two operational tours, he was transferred to instructor duties.